 The temporary construction noise barrier shall be retained for the duration of the construction works.

-Upon completion of the Development the temporary noise barrier shall be dismantled and removed from the Airport in its entirety.
+Upon completion of the development the temporary noise barrier shall be dismantled and removed from the Airport in its entirety.

 Reason: To ensure a satisfactory standard of development and to safeguard the amenities of the surrounding area.